 Going to an escape room can be expensive, and it can also be hard to find ones that are appropriate and fun for kids.
 Creating your own escape room at home on the other hand, can be inexpensive and you can include clues that you know your players/kids will love.

 When you make your own escape room for fall, there are a few materials that you need for your game.
 Some of the puzzles use materials that you can find around the house, other materials you may need to purchase.
+If you want to try a different puzzle for one of the ideas, or simply cannot get the materials needed for a certain puzzle, check out this collection of over 40 DIY escape room ideas at home.

 If you are excited about creating an escape room and think that you may create more in the future, if you do purchase some materials, many of them can be used again and again in escape rooms.